The Great Migration

-By July-August time, the migrating wildebeest and zebra are spread across the far Northern Serengeti plains, now into the final stages of their Tanzania journey.
+By July, the migrating wildebeest and zebra are spread across the far Northern Serengeti plains, now into the final stages of their Tanzania journey.
 Although they can by now almost smell the fresh green grass across the border in Kenya's Masai Mara, they are not there yet.

 The Mara River flows down from the adjacent Masai Mara National Reserve and through the northern Serengeti plains, so this is yet another obstacle that stands in the way.
 Characterised in places by steep sandy river banks that almost look like mini cliff edges, and home to some of the largest crocodiles ever seen, a Mara River crossing is considered to be the biggest and the most dramatic of all wildlife crossings, and has been the centre of many documentaries.
 There are set 'crossing points' along the entire river which every year are used by the herds, and whether you witness a Mara River crossing in the Serengeti or the Masai Mara, it is a sight that will remain in your memory for a lifetime.

-Having said this, for visitors who do travel to witness the crossing in the Serengeti, you will be pleasantly surprised at the number of vehicles sharing the event with you - because of the remoteness of the area, it attracts significantly fewer visitors - although it is not uncommon in August in particular to witness a river crossing every day.
+For those visitors who travel in the hope of seeing a crossing in the Northern Serengeti, you will, however, be pleasantly surprised at the number of vehicles sharing the event with you - because of the remoteness of the area, it attracts significantly fewer visitors compared to the busy river crossing points in the Mara.

-Then it is time to say goodbye to the majority of the wildebeest and zebra as they head into the Masai Mara for the next few months and are rewarded with the fresh grass they have been anticipating since the start of their long trek.
+From August, Tanzania says goodbye to the majority of the wildebeest and zebra as they head into the Masai Mara for the next few months and are rewarded with the fresh grass they have been anticipating since the start of their long trek.